ManiAm/primes-cpp/README.md

 Code coverage measures how much of the source is exercised by tests, reducing the risk of untested regressions.
 Coverage is not a direct measure of test quality, but it is a valuable indicator of risk.
 While striving for 100% coverage is often impractical and unnecessary, maintaining a high level of coverage ensures that critical paths are validated and reduces the likelihood of undetected regressions.

 The project can be built with coverage flag (`--coverage`), after which tests are executed and coverage reports generated using `gcovr`.
 Reports should include both human-readable HTML and machine-readable formats (e.g., Cobertura XML) for automated enforcement.
 Coverage gates are best applied pragmatically: enforce no decrease relative to main or set thresholds per change, rather than rigid global minimums that encourage low-value tests.

+### Documentation

+Documentation is a critical component of any C++ project.
+Its purpose is to explain how the system is built, how to use it, and how others can extend or integrate with it.
+Clear documentation reduces onboarding time for new developers, helps users understand APIs and build procedures, and ensures long-term maintainability by preserving the reasoning behind design choices.
+Without proper documentation, even well-architected C++ code can become difficult to use or evolve, as implementation details often hide intent and constraints.

+For this project, we are using Doxygen to generate documentation.
+[Doxygen](https://www.doxygen.nl/) is the most widely used documentation system in the C++ ecosystem.
+It parses source files and extracts specially formatted comments to generate structured documentation in HTML, PDF, or man page formats.
+Doxygen can integrate with CMake and can automatically cross-link class hierarchies, namespaces, function signatures, and dependency graphs using Graphviz.

 ### Package